piukhq/cookbook-rorschach/README.md

 Rorschach installs NGINX and configures it to act as a reverse proxy for any deployed Application.
 Certbot is also installed to manage TLS certificates on an ongoing basis.
 Nginx is configured against Mozillas [recommendations](https://ssl-config.mozilla.org/)

-The following should be overriden as part of a role spec as per Chef [documentation](https://docs.chef.io/attributes/):
+Rorschach's attributes should be overriden as part of a role spec as per Chef [documentation](https://docs.chef.io/attributes/), for example:

 ```json
 {